MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/developer-guide.md

 <!-- ------------------------------ -->
 #### Handle updates of the WebView2 Runtime

-Handle Evergreen WebView2 Runtime updates.

-Evergreen Runtime updates are automatically downloaded, but a running WebView2 app will continue using its current version, potentially missing security updates.
+When using the Evergreen WebView2 Runtime, handle Evergreen WebView2 Runtime updates.
+Updates of the Evergreen WebView2 Runtime are automatically downloaded, but a running WebView2 app will continue using its current version of the WebView2 Runtime, potentially missing security updates.
 To adopt the new version, an app must release all references to previous WebView2 objects or restart.
 Implementing a `NewBrowserVersionAvailable` event handler can prompt users to restart the app for updates, with a recommendation to save user state before exiting for a seamless transition.

 See [Handle Evergreen WebView2 Runtime updates](../concepts/distribution.md#handle-evergreen-webview2-runtime-updates) in _Distribute your app and the WebView2 Runtime_.